 On this day, June 8 …

-2018: Celebrity chef, author and CNN host Anthony Bourdain is found dead in his hotel room in eastern France in what authorities determined was a suicide.
+2018: Celebrity chef, author and CNN host Anthony Bourdain is found dead in his hotel room in eastern France in what authorities would determine was a suicide.

 Also on this day:

-- 1966: A merger was announced between the National and American Football Leagues, to take effect in 1970.
+- 1966: A merger is announced between the National and American Football Leagues to take effect in 1970.

 - 1967: During the six-day Middle East war, 34 American servicemen are killed when Israel attacks the USS Liberty, a Navy intelligence-gathering ship in the Mediterranean Sea.
 (Israel would later say the Liberty had been mistaken for an Egyptian vessel.)

 - 1968: Authorities announce the capture in London of James Earl Ray, the suspected assassin of Dr. Martin Luther King Jr.

 - 1969: The New York Yankees retire Mickey Mantle’s No. 7 in front of 61,000 fans.

 - 1978: A jury in Clark County, Nev., rules the so-called "Mormon will," purportedly written by the late billionaire Howard Hughes, is a forgery.

 - 1998: The National Rifle Association elects actor Charlton Heston to be its president.